No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Results

 In this section, we compare the locations of our LRDs with the well-established $L_{\rm \cii}$–SFR$_{\rm tot}$ scaling relation to investigate their alignment with expectations for star-forming galaxies or the potential influence of AGN activity.
 The $L_{\rm \cii}$–SFR$_{\rm tot}$ relation has been shown to hold across a wide range of redshifts, with no significant evolution observed up to $z\sim9$ \citep[e.g.,][]{Lagache2018, schaerer2020, carniani2020, Pallottini2022}.
 Additionally, studies indicate that the relation is consistent for both AGN-hosting galaxies and typical star-forming galaxies, suggesting that the presence of AGN does not significantly alter the global $L_{\rm \cii}$–SFR$_{\rm tot}$ relation \citep[e.g.,][]{Herrera-Camus2018}.

-For ID9094, when no AGN component is included in the SED fitting, the SFR derived corresponds to $T_{\rm dust} = 110$ K. Combining this SFR with the 3$\sigma$ upper limits of the $L_{\rm \cii}$ (log$L_{\rm \cii}/L_\odot < 8.23$; Sect.~\ref{Sec: no_detection}) places ID9094 significantly below the $L_{\rm \cii}$–SFR$_{\rm tot}$ relation, with a deviation of approximately $\sim1$ dex (see Fig.~\ref{relation}).
-This large offset suggests that the observed properties of ID9094 cannot be explained solely by typical star formation processes in dusty star-forming galaxies.
+For ID9094, when no AGN component is included in the SED fitting, the SFR derived corresponds to $T_{\rm dust} = 110$ K. Combining this SFR with the 3$\sigma$ upper limits of the $L_{\rm \cii}$ (log($L_{\rm \cii}/L_\odot) < 8.23$; Sect.~\ref{Sec: no_detection}) places ID9094 significantly below the $L_{\rm \cii}$–SFR$_{\rm tot}$ relation, with a deviation of $\sim1$ dex (see Fig.~\ref{relation}).
+This large offset suggests that the observed properties of ID9094 may not be fully explained by typical star formation processes in dusty star-forming galaxies.
 In contrast, when including an AGN component in the SED fitting, the resulting SFR with the $T_{\rm dust} = 60$ K template is about four times lower than that returned by SED fitting without an AGN component.
 In this case, ID9094 lies within the scatter of the $L_{\rm \cii}$–SFR$_{\rm tot}$ relation, indicating consistency with the scaling relation.
 We note that including an AGN component with $T_{\rm dust} = 40$ K results in a lower SFR and brings ID9094 into even better agreement with the $L_{\rm [CII]}$–SFR$_{\rm tot}$ relation.

-For ID2756, its 3$\sigma$ upper limits of the \cii\, emission line luminosity is log$L_{\rm \cii}/L_\odot < 8.58$ (Sect.~\ref{Sec: no_detection}).
+For ID2756, its 3$\sigma$ upper limits of the \cii\, emission line luminosity is log($L_{\rm \cii}/L_\odot) < 8.58$ (Sect.~\ref{Sec: no_detection}).
 Due to the shallower NOEMA observations, we cannot constrain SFR well with and without AGN components in the SED (as described in Sect.~\ref{Sec: sed}).
 Therefore, we are unable to place meaningful constraints on its position in the $L_{\rm \cii}$ versus SFR$_{\rm tot}$ plane without deeper FIR observations.

-In summary, the $L_{\rm \cii}$–SFR$_{\rm tot}$ relation analysis provides a second hint in this work of AGN activity in the LRDs, complementing the first hint derived from the SED fitting analysis.
-These two independent methods, together with the broad H$\beta$ emission, consistently support the presence of an AGN in the two LRDs of our study, highlighting the critical role AGN-driven processes play in shaping their observed properties.